Product Liability Law Firm Files Suit

 - A declaration that Defendants are financially responsible for notifying all Class Members about the defective nature of the 2.0 Turbo engine;

-- An order enjoining Defendants from further deceptive distribution, sales, and lease practices with respect to Class Vehicles compelling Defendants to issue a voluntary recall for the Class Vehicles;
+- An order compelling Defendants to issue a voluntary recall for the Class Vehicles which prohibits Defendants from deceptive distribution, sales, and lease practices with respect to Class Vehicles;

 - A declaration requiring Defendants to comply with the various provisions of the Song-Beverly Act;